Releases: In the Mean Meantime LP

 Whelligan’s songs mine that vein of melodic, psychedelic guitar pop that a certain type of English band are famous for.
 With songs spinning effortlessly from one genre to another, fans of XTC, Syd Barrett, and even The Rutles won’t be disappointed.

-2021 saw the first of a new crop of Whelligan tunes, and his forthcoming album ‘In The Mean Meantime’ is lined up for release in April ‘22.
+2021 saw the first of a new crop of Whelligan tunes, and his forthcoming album ‘In The Mean Meantime’ was released in April ‘22.
 Co-produced by long term collaborator Nick Frater (Big Stir Records/Great Sheiks) whose trademark sonic fairy-dust brings the magic of Whelligan’s tunes to your ears.

 Sweet vocals harmonise over warm and wiry guitars, while inventive lyrics are matched with floating melodies.
 The album promises an enjoyable trip down a psyche-pop rabbit hole.